Graduate Student Information

 Graduate assistantship of statistical consulting

-There is one full-time graduate assistant working at the University Statistical Consulting Center under the supervision of the Center Director.
+There is one graduate assistant working at the University Statistical Consulting Center under the supervision of the Center Director.
 The compensation is the same as the Teaching Assistantship.